Have you completed the re-enrollment process for Medicaid?

 • Poor performance on tests like walk and turn, one-leg stand and finger to nose

-Drivers experiencing these effects may be reported for erratic driving and may appear to be nodding off behind the wheel.
+Drivers experiencing these effects may appear to be nodding off behind the wheel and could face reports of erratic driving.

 Even if you take methadone exactly as prescribed, you’ll still want to take caution before driving to ensure that you’re in an appropriate state to do so.
-Some side effects of methadone on its own can impact your driving ability.
+Some side effects of methadone used on its own can impact your driving ability, such as drowsiness.

 Learn More About Methadone Treatments and Effects